-Columns three and four then summarise the initial screening conclusions for each policy as it relates to each site.
-These columns dictate whether the implications of the policy are discussed in the main body of the report.
-Finally, columns five and six summarise the results of the detailed assessment contained in the main body of the report.
+Columns three and four then provide the conclusions of the Likely Significant Effects stage for each policy as it relates to each site.
+These columns dictate whether the implications of the policy are discussed in appropriate assessment that constitutes the main body of the report.
+Finally, columns five and six summarise the results of the appropriate assessment contained in the main body of the report.

-Policy Summary Potential for Likely Significant Effects (LSE) and categorisation Action following assessment in main report Final conclusion Birklands & Bilhaugh SAC Sherwood ppSPA Policy S2 Spatial Strategy Most new housing, employment and district wide service development proposals are concentrated within the Mansfield urban area (including Rainworth, Pleasley and Clipstone) on brownfield sites, other under-utilised land and, in a few instances, sustainable greenfield sites on the edge of the town.
+Policy Summary Likely Significant Effects (LSE) and categorisation Action following Appropriate Final - Birklands & Bilhaugh SAC Sherwood ppSPA Assessment conclusion Policy S2 Spatial Strategy Most new housing, employment and district wide service development proposals are concentrated within the Mansfield urban area (including Rainworth, Pleasley and Clipstone) on brownfield sites, other under-utilised land and, in a few instances, sustainable greenfield sites on the edge of the town.
 Development opportunities in the Mansfield urban area are focused, as far as possible, on locations which have good access to the MARR to improve connections with Greater Nottingham and the M1.
 Particular regeneration opportunities within and adjacent to Mansfield town centre will be a priority for delivery.
 The local development needs arising in Warsop Parish are much smaller.
 The majority of this growth is directed to the main town of Market Warsop with a lesser scale of development accommodated at Meden Vale.
 Limited growth is directed to the settlements of Church Warsop, Warsop Vale and Spion Kop.
-Housing, commercial and retail developments during the period 2013 to 2033 aim to include: Residential: 6500 (minimum) new dwellings 90% or 5850 (minimum) of these new homes will be within the Mansfield Area; and 10% or 650 (minimum) of these new homes will be within the Warsop Parish.
+Housing, commercial and retail developments during the period 2013 to 2033 aim to include: Residential: 6500 (minimum) new dwellings 90% or 5850 (minimum) of these new homes will be within the Mansfield Area; and o 10% or 650 (minimum) of these new homes will be within the Warsop Parish.
 Employment: safeguard important existing areas and to identify sites that will meet future development needs.
 Retail: up to 17, 240 sqm of retail and leisure floorspace is to be developed between 2017 and 2033.
 C LSE requires investigation.
 The delivery of new development within the catchment of the SAC could result in likely significant effects through the pathways of air quality, recreational pressure, water abstraction and urbanisation.
 These are therefore investigated in the main report.
 C LSE requires investigation.
 The delivery of new development within the catchment of the ppSPA could result in likely significant effects through the pathways of air quality, recreational pressure, water abstraction, urbanisation and fragmentation.
 These are therefore investigated in the main report.
-The potential for likely significant effects is investigated further in the main body of the report.
+The potential for likely significant effects is subject to appropriate assessment in the main body of the report.
 Actions with regard to the SAC: None identified.
-All issues adequately addressed through combined policy approach and the relocation of the Sherwood Country Park visitor centre result in no LSE.
+All issues dismissed either due to no actual impact pathway or due to the recent relocation of the Sherwood Country Park visitor centre thus resulting in no adverse effect on integrity.
 No further actions required.
-The following recommendations are made with regard to the ppSPA: • With regard to urbanisation and development within 400m of the ppSPA, the following housing and employment sites should be subject to application-specific assessment in line with the proposed additional wording for Policy NE2: • H1a (Clipstone Road East) • SUE2 (Land off Jubilee Way) • H1j (Cauldwell Road) • E2a (Ratcher Hill Employment Area) The necessary information to enable the assessment could be provided to the local authority through response to development briefs.
-With these recommendations included a conclusion of 'No Likely Significant Effect on the ppSPA' can be made.
-No LSE on either the SAC or ppSPA Policy S1 Presumption in Favour of The council will work pro-actively to seek solutions which mean proposals can be approved wherever possible, and to secure improvements to the economic, social and environmental conditions in Mansfield district.
-A1 No LSE; the National A1 No LSE; the National None No LSE on either the SAC or ppSPA.
+The following recommendations are made with regard to the ppSPA: • With regard to urbanisation and development within 400m of the ppSPA, the following housing and employment sites should be subject to application-specific assessment in line with the proposed additional wording for Policy NE2: • H1a (Clipstone Road East) • SUE2 (Land off Jubilee Way) • H1j (Cauldwell Road) • E2a (Ratcher Hill Employment Area) • RT6b (Frontage to Ransom Wood Business Park) The necessary information to enable the assessment could be provided to the local authority through response to development briefs.
+With these recommendations included a conclusion of 'No Likely Significant Effect on adverse effect